 Sophia had taught her family not to be afraid of proclaiming the faith.
 Their willingness to die rather than renounce Jesus Christ surely encouraged fellow believers to do the same.
 Their life and death were a reaching out to others.

-Laser and his sister Joni secretly meet their biological father, Paul.
-They develop a relationship with him, and finally bring him home to meet Nic and Jules.
-It seems that Paul may belatedly have a place in their lives, but this possibility is ruined by his immoral behavior.
+Laser and his sister Joni want to meet their biological father, Paul.
+They secretly arrange a meeting, and over time develop a relationship with him.
+Finally they bring him home to meet Nic and Jules.
+It seems that Paul may belatedly have a place in their lives, but this possibility is ruined when he and Jules begin an affair.
 Nic, who is terrified of losing her primary place in the children's lives as they get closer to Paul, seizes the chance to banish him from their lives.
-She angrily calls him an "interloper" as she slams the door of the family's house in his face, telling him never to come back.
+On his next visit, she angrily calls him an "interloper" as she slams the door in his face, telling him never to come back.

 To Nic, Paul is an interloper because he threatens her desire to shut the world out and enclose her family safely behind that door she slams on him.
 But he is also Joni and Laser's father, and she will never really be able to shut that fact out.

 Saint Sophia didn't try to shut the world out.
 She taught her family members to face the world, and to be concerned for others' salvation as well as their own.
 She urged them not to fear suffering for Christ.
 That is the only way to raise truly Christian children: by readying them to put Christ first, not by trying to shut the world out or, certainly, by trying to deny biological truth.
 That is also the only way it's possible to feel that the kids really are all right.